Multiplicity of Massive stars in the Milky Way (M3W). I. Project description, UNWIND, application to GLS 11 448, and DIB

 \abstract {Multiplicity is ubiquitous among massive stars and its understanding is constrained by the limited sample of well-determined orbits.
 This hampers the progress of astronomical fields ranging from the initial mass function to gravitational-wave sources.} {The immediate goal of Multiplicity of Massive stars in the Milky Way (hereafter, \MTW) is to significantly increase the number of massive multiple systems with well-determined orbits and masses.
-With that information in hand, we will address issues such as multiplicity statistics, the mass function in clusters and the field, the properties of binaries with compact companions and gravitational-wave progenitors, the origin and characteristics of runaways and their 3-D motions, the use of apsidal motion as a probe of stellar interiors, and the mass discrepancy between different methods (evolutionary, spectroscopic, and Keplerian).} {In this first paper, we present the project; describe the data and tools that will be used, including the disentangling UNWIND tool; analyse the very massive twin binary system GLS~\num{11448}; and briefly introduce some of the following papers of the series.} {We present a new orbital solution for GLS~\num{11448}, using UNWIND to obtain for the first time disentangled spectra for the full 3820-\num{11000}~\AA\ range for an OB spectroscopic binary.
+With that information in hand, we will address issues such as multiplicity statistics, the mass function in clusters and the field, the properties of binaries with compact companions and gravitational-wave progenitors, the origin and characteristics of runaways and their 3-D motions, the use of apsidal motion as a probe of stellar interiors, and the mass discrepancy between different methods (evolutionary, spectroscopic, and Keplerian).} {In this first paper, we present the project; describe the data and tools that will be used, including the disentangling UNWIND tool; analyse the very massive twin binary system GLS~\num{11448}; and describe different issues related to massive-star multiplicity that will be analysed in the series.
+GLS~\num[detect-all]{11448} was chosen as the first object to be analysed for three reasons: the extreme high mass of their components, the difficulties associated with its high extinction that can be addressed with our technique, and its status as an ISM standard star.} {We present a new orbital solution for GLS~\num{11448}, using UNWIND to obtain for the first time disentangled spectra for the full 3820-\num{11000}~\AA\ range for an OB spectroscopic binary.